-Cutleaf Japanese Maple is a dense multi-stemmed deciduous shrub with a shapely form and gracefully arching branches.
+Ojishi Japanese Maple is an open multi-stemmed deciduous shrub with a shapely form and gracefully arching branches.
 It lends an extremely fine and delicate texture to the landscape composition which can make it a great accent feature on this basis alone.